Great Portland Street tube station: Services

 Great Portland Street station is on the Circle, Hammersmith & City and Metropolitan lines in London fare zone 1.
 It is between Baker Street to the west and Euston Square to the east.
-All three lines share the same pair of tracks from Baker Street Junction to Aldgate Junction making this section of track one of the most intensely used on the London Underground network.
+All three lines share the same pair of tracks from Baker Street Junction to Aldgate Junction making this section of track one of the most intensely used on the network.

 Circle line

 The typical service in trains per hour (tph) is: